-In today’s blog post our completed Prefilled Root Cause Analysis Map will be presented.
+In today’s blog post our completed Prefilled Problem Picture Analysis Map will be presented.
 For a complete list of our total organisation definition and our principles, please see this blog post.

-And as stated before, the Prefilled Root Cause Analysis Map is prefilled with the most important chains of symptoms for being able to dissolve the symptoms, by solving the corresponding root causes(s), see this series of blog posts that is dissecting Dr. Russell Ackoff’s anti-systemic panaceas.
+And as stated before, the Prefilled Problem Picture Analysis Map is prefilled with the most important chains of symptoms for being able to dissolve the symptoms, by dissolving the corresponding root causes(s), see this series of blog posts that is dissecting Dr. Russell Ackoff’s anti-systemic panaceas.
 Dissolution of problems makes it extremely powerful since it easily reveals way of working problems within an organisation and also which tools and methods that only are anti-systemic, and therefore no panaceas.
 But, remember that our map can never be fully completed, since the symptoms of symptoms are endless, and can never be exactly the same in any organisation.
 The concentration in the map is therefore on the most common organisational symptoms, and the closer we are to the root causes, the more valid they will be for most organisations.
-But, remember that by simply asking why on our organizational problem, we will soon be connected to the root causes, and they are valid and need to be solved for all organisations.
-Here is Our Prefilled Root Cause Analysis Map – for organisations 0_99:
+But, remember that by simply asking why on our organizational problem, we will soon be connected to the root causes, and they are valid and need to be dissolved for all organisations.
+Here is Our Prefilled Problem Picture Analysis Map – for organisations 0_99:

 Also remember that the root causes are our negated principles that all organisations need to follow, but that we of course can continue to ask why on the root causes above, to get the reason why we cannot implement a fulfillment of the principles.
 In a silo organisation the normal answer will be KPIs on the silos, head count issues, extensive processification, extreme control required, etc., which of course also need to be solved in order for our principles to be fulfilled.